D45Hub/D45Hub/README.md

 <h2>What I'm up now...</h2>

-- Working on my MSc in Software Engineering at the University of Amsterdam.
+- Working full time as a Full Stack Developer.
 - Trying to learn as much as possible while enjoying life and seeing the world.
 - Doing stuff either <a href="https://github.com/D45Hub?tab=repositories">here</a> or <a href="https://git.denisthiessen.de/explore/repos">there</a>.